Ann Arbor Bicentennial

 1824 -1899

 Starting in 1824, when John Allen and Elisha Rumsey registered the name of Ann Arbor.
-Learn when Ann Arbor encorporated as a village and then encorporated as a City.
+Learn when Ann Arbor incorporated as a village and then incorporated as a City.
 The University of Michigan started.
 Michigan was admitted to the Union.
 Learn the origin of the first stores, schools, churches, as well as the first City Council, Board of Public Works, City Assessor, and Fire Board.
 1824-1899 Timeline

 1900 -1999